Wiesbaden Garrison celebrates Women’s Equality Day

+WIESBADEN, Germany – The U.S. Army Garrison Wiesbaden celebrated Women’s Equality Day Aug.
+26 with a cake cutting and speech at the Stronger Together Café dining facility on Clay Kaserne.

+This year celebrates the 101st anniversary of the passage of the 19th amendment, which gave women the right to vote.

 Lt.
-Col. Claudia Pena with G5, U.S. Army Europe-Africa, speaks at the Women’s Equality Day ceremony at the dining facility Aug.
-26 at Clay Kaserne.
+Col. Claudia E. Pena, guest speaker from G5, U.S. Army Europe-Africa, focused her speech on improvements within Army policies regarding pregnancy and new mother in the Army and how taking care of them, improves readiness.

 |Date Taken: